 Today, many of us have heard of cryptocurrency.
 Well, at least on the subject of Bitcoin.
 The media hasn’t stopped talking about the mysterious digital money.

-However, “in the public eye” doesn’t mean “understandable”.
-According to studies, many ultra rich crypto investors are poorly aware of what is the thing in which they have invested.
+However, “in the public eye” doesn’t mean “understandable.”
+According to studies, many ultra-wealthy crypto investors are poorly aware of what is the thing in which they have invested.
 It’s just prestigious, say, like a Porsche, and it can bring good profit in the future (or not).
-But ordinary people who are easily addicted to popular phenomena should understand what this is all about.
+But ordinary people who are easily addicted to widespread phenomena should understand what this is all about.

 In this article, we explain what cryptocurrency is, and briefly answer the popular questions.